-Some purifier companies recommend running your purifier all day.
+Some purifier companies recommend running your air purifier all day.
 But is that really necessary?
-If so, isn’t that a big waste of your filters and energy?
+If so, isn’t running the purifier all the time a big waste of your filters and energy?

 To get to the bottom of it, I set a Smart Air Cannon on a timer to turn on for two hours everyday in a 13.5m2 Beijing bedroom: